 - Broad Sound Stage – These offer excellent imaging resulting in a wide sweet spot.
 Excellent for filling a larger area with defined sound.

 - Solid Build Quality – JBL has a reputation for good quality speakers and that shines through here.
 Good materials make this speaker hard-wearing.

 - Good Tuning Options – With Boundry EQ, HF Trim, and Input Sensitivity adjustment.
 Plenty of flexibility to adjust the sound to your needs.

-- Balance Issues – While I love the meatier low end it does result in an uneven balance between the frequencies.
+- Balance Issues – While I love the meatier low end, it creates an uneven frequency balance.
 But careful adjustment can reduce this.

 Read our full JBL 305P MkII review for more detailed information.

 - Supreme Accuracy – The 8030C provides exceptional sonic performance with a tight and focused response.
 An ideal choice for detailed analytical studio work.

 - Robust Cabinet – The tough enclosure can take a beating and features minimal diffraction for a precise and clear nearfield listening experience.

 - Excellent Imaging – The Directivity Control Waveguide (DCW) delivers excellent dispersion that is focused and accurate across the stereo field.

 - Iso-Pod Stand – The included Iso-Pod stand is an added bonus that other companies don’t offer.
 It provides excellent decoupling from surfaces for smooth audio performance.